-WinSCP offers unique feature to execute command on remote server as with regular terminal client.
+WinSCP offers a unique feature to execute commands on a remote server as with a regular terminal client.
 However as it cannot implement the terminal fully, there are some limitations.
 Particularly, you cannot execute commands that require terminal emulation or user input.
 See below for technical details.

-Basically the feature is supported only for SCP protocol.
+Basically, the feature is supported only for SCP protocol.
 With SFTP you can still use the feature by opening separate shell session, which in fact takes place automatically for you.
 With FTP you can only execute FTP protocol commands.
-However some FTP servers have a command allowing execution of remote command, e.g.
+However, some FTP servers have a command allowing execution of remote commands, e.g.

 SITE EXEC <command>.
 WebDAV and S3 protocols do not allow executing remote commands.